How to Deter and Get Rid of Pigeons

 The problem with bird glue is that it works too well, and smaller birds will get stuck to the adhesive and remain trapped until they die or are picked off by a predator.

-I don’t recommend bird glue or anything similar that could potentially trap birds.
+For this reason, I don’t recommend bird glue or anything similar that could potentially trap birds.

 Sonic Bird Deterrents